Library Auditorium (Room 404)

 Used as meeting space for campus offices and groups.
 Rooms 203A, 203B, and 232 have seating for 8 and monitors.

 - Available to Wake Forest University staff or faculty who would like to utilize the library’s study rooms, during the hours of 8am to 3pm Monday-Friday

 - WFU staff or faculty, within 5 days of the event and for a two hour meeting or less, can log on using our online study room reservation system.
-If you would like to reserve a room for an event that will be held more than 5 days in the future or will be longer than 2 hours in duration, please contact the Circulation Desk or call x4931 (336.758.4931).
+If you would like to reserve a room for an event that will be held more than 5 days in the future or will be longer than 2 hours in duration, please contact the Library Services Desk or call x4931 (336.758.4931).

 - Cannot be used as regular classroom meeting space.
 Other restrictions apply.

 Notes and Restrictions

 - No Regular Classroom Meeting Space: Rooms are not available for extended scheduling or for regularly repeating class sessions.
 Rooms may be requested by instructors on occasion to support a special class need, i.e. larger lecture space or access to multimedia equipment.

 - Noise: Since library users are studying throughout the building, we reserve the right to refuse any request based on our impression of the likely noise level expected from the event.